Co-existence with nature

 Wayfinding and programming are often intuitively formed in Bromberg’s buildings, leading to unexpected discoveries and encounters.
 He doesn’t want to be dictatorial; instead he wants users to make discoveries for themselves.

 In a way, he is a perfect blend of the East and West, effortlessly combining, on the one hand, the efficient, logical, abstract outlook associated with architecture of the West, which is well suited to serving commercial developments, and on the other, more poetic, mind-bending didactic spatial renditions found in the East, as seen, for example, in traditional teahouses in Japan, designed to change the way we relate to one another as human beings and the world around us.

 People-centric, inclusive design

-Cities are human-made.
+Cities are man-made.
 Central to Bromberg’s work is an underlying philosophy valuing not only the environmental sustainability but also human sustainability, manifested as an extension of the public realm and commitment to people’s well-being.